iamsahebgiri/iamsahebgiri-old/src/blog/noobs-guide-to-the-world-of-linux.md

 Linux is just a barebone operating system.
 It doesn't provide you any GUI(Graphical User Interface) meaning any pictures kind of thing.
 So to enable them we have desktop environments.
 It is package 📦 of everything that you need from web browser to calculator.
 There are few of them which are used extensively by most of the Linux enthusiasts.
 They include gnome, KDE, etc.

 ## What about Window Manager?
+Well from windows background, we never notice window manager.
+It is the program which managers your window.
+For example, you can can move your window by dragging and snap to any part of the desktop.
+There are may varieties of wm to choose from.
+From Linux world, everybody loves tiling window manager such as i3, dwm, etc.

 ## What does kernel mean?